CodingItWrong/codingitwrong.com/_posts/2020-07-30-javascript-promises-primer.md

 ---
-title: JavaScript Promises Quick Reference
+title: JavaScript Promises Primer
 ---

-Here's a quick reference about how to use Promises in JavaScript.
+Here's a quick overview of how to use Promises in JavaScript.

 Say we have a set of functions that make calls to a web service and return the data via Promises.